stefanosu/AlgorithimsAndDataStructures-/README.md

 # AlgorithimsAndDataStructures-
-Going through DataStructure and Algorithm Problems on FreeCodeCamp.
+Going through Data Structure and Algorithm Problems on FreeCodeCamp.